yoavfreund/shapeology_code/experiments/Diary.md

 Add sections in reverse Chronological order

+1. Mask
+2. Multi-layer
+3. heat map

+Tuesday, September 10, 2019
+1. Add a new feature 'area_ratio' into features.
+Regenerate feature vectors for prior experiments.
+Repeat the random patch experiment.
+2. Color windows to reflect detection scores.
+Mark cells meanwhile.

+Monday, September 9, 2019
+1. Finish the process for 3D region shift.
+It takes more than 1000 hours for one instance.
+2. Able to mark cells selected by different feature value ranges with multi-colors.
+Test on structures both far apart and close together.

+Thursday, September 5, 2019
+1. Get the region shift move by grids across the x-y-z space.
+2. Export the heat maps for shift to pdf.
+Change the style of half-way value contours.
+3. Test the cells marking codes on sections with multiple structures.
+Just mark the most important feature.

+Wednesday, September 4, 2019
+1. Use the adaptive thresholds to generate masks.
+2. Manually select value ranges for important features after sorting features according to feature importance.
+Change the max depth of boost trees to be 1.
+3. Mark cells whose feature values are within the selected ranges.

+Tuesday, September 3, 2019
+1. Draw heat maps to show dependence of detection scores on translation.
+Mark the maximum and half-way contours.
+2. Test the codes to mark cells whose feature values are within a small range of selected thresholds for important features.

 Monday, September 2, 2019
 1. Get the region shift move by grids across x-y plane.
 It takes about 3.5 hours for 10 EC2 instances.